Program Overview

 Eligibility

-To be eligible for the Summer 2024 phase of the Health Research Program, a student applicant must:
+To be eligible for the Summer 2026 cycle of the Health Research Program, a student applicant must:

 - Not have participated in any previous phase of the Health Research Program.
 Each student is eligible for a maximum of one placement and one summer stipend through the Health Research Program.